axonops/documentation/docs/pitr/restore.md

 <img src="/pitr/pitr_top_recovery.png" width="700">

-You will be presented with the Point-In-Time recovery screen.
+You will be presented with the Point-In-Time restore screen.
 There are several steps that need to be done to complete a Point-in-time restore.

 <br/>